I have a Complaint

 If you wish to make a complaint regarding a debt collection company we would encourage you to carry out the following activities:

-3) If the company is a member of the Assocation please read the information below regarding our Complaints Process
+2) If the company is a member of the Association please read the information below regarding our Complaints Process

-Please click on the following link and read our Code of Practice.
-If you think a Member has broken the rules of this Code you can make a complaint by downloading the following Complaint Form.
+If you think a Member is in breach of our Code of Practice you can make a complaint by downloading the following Complaint Form.

 Please note - all complaints must be made in writing and sent to the Credit Services Assoication at the following address;